bro-tao520/vr180-metadata-tool/README.md

 - Adobe Premiere Pro
 - DeoVR / Skybox VR Player

+## 🤝 Contributing
+Contributions, issues, and feature requests are welcome!
+If this tool helped you process massive VR videos without OOM crashes, or saved you hours of re-encoding time, please consider giving it a ⭐ **Star**!

 ## 📄 License
 This project is licensed under the MIT License - feel free to use, modify, and distribute it!